 The second general rule is that the more land you are selling or buying, in general, the less you should expect to pay per acre.
 For example, looking at the last seven months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.

 The bottom line with land in Kalispell, Montana is that every piece is unique, with different requirements, rules, views, utility options, amenities and of course prices.

 In July 2023, 14 land parcels sold which was 27% more than last month and 75% more than July of 2022.
 While that sounds like a big jump, year-to-date sales in 2023 are 27% lower than in 2022.
 Further there are currently 22 land sales under contract which is less than last month.
 The land market remains softer than the same time last year.

 Length of Time to Sell

 Land listings typically take longer to sell than home sales.
 The average days on market for land in 2021 was 5.1 months which was significantly less than the previous year.
-In July, it took 3.4 months on average for the 8 parcels to sell.
-So far this year, sold parcels have taken an average of 4 months to sell.
-Property that is priced well for its location, services and amenities can sell relatively quickly.
+In 2022, the average was also 5.1 months.
+Year-to-date 2023, land took 6.7 months to sell which shows an increase over the last few years.

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in July sold for around $200K.
-It was 1.8 acres in Pheasant Ridge Estates.
-At the other end of the price range was 20 acres of land with no additional information available.
-This sold for around $4M.
+In terms of the lowest and highest prices for a land parcel sold, the lowest priced parcel in July was .07 of an acre in town close to the Rails to Trails system.
+That was listed at $105K.
+At the other end of the price range was a 5.3 acre parcel in the valley with views.
+This was listed at $425,000.

 To see previous land-related market reports, click here.